Skip to content

 Answer: Cheetah.
 Cheetahs sprint at 70 to 75 mph in short bursts of 20 to 30 seconds.
 They accelerate from 0 to 60 mph in about 3 seconds, faster than most sports cars.

-Why it stumps people: Most kids guess “lion” because lions feel like the fastest big cat.
-Lions top out at 50 mph.
-Cheetahs are built for speed; lions are built for ambush.
+Why it trips kids up: A lion feels like the fastest big cat, so that’s the popular guess.
+But lions top out at 50 mph.
+Cheetahs are built for the sprint.
+Lions are built for the ambush.

 2. How many legs does a spider have?
 (Easy)